PrestaShop/ps_productinfo/Readme.md

 ## About

-Enrich your stats, add detailed statistics for each product of your catalog.
+Get animated tooltip blocks on each product page that display information about your sales.

 ## Multistore compatibility